 The Linked Insurance Products do not offer any liquidity during the first five years of the contract.
 The policyholder will not be able to surrender or withdraw the monies invested in Linked Insurance Products completely or partially till the end of the fifth year

 The premium paid in linked insurance policies are subject to investment risks associated with capital markets.
 The NAVs of the units may go up or down based on the performance of fund and factors influencing the capital market and insured is responsible for his/her decisions.
 ICICI Prudential Life Insurance Co.
-Ltd. is only the name of the Life Insurance Company and ICICI Pru Signature is only the names of the linked insurance contract and does not in any way indicate the quality of the contract, its future prospects or returns
+Ltd. is only the name of the Life Insurance Company and does not in any way indicate the quality of the contract, its future prospects or returns

 W/II/5076/2021-22